pcamus/Educational-boards/Pico_therm/README.md

 ## Raspberry Pi Pico thermostat experimentation board.

-To teach how to use MicroPython with several peripherals, I developped an board with the following interfaces :
+To teach how to use MicroPython with several peripherals, I developped a board with the following interfaces :

 - RP2040 Pico socket.
 - Thermostat interfaces: